FreeWaY006/Solar-Engine/Features.md

   - Show Icon: If enabled, an icon will be shown
   - Show server IP: If enabled, the address of the server you are on is show in Discord.
 Be careful with private SMPs!
   - Single Player Text: Text that will show up if you are not playing on a server
+- FPS Spoof: Allows you to increase the number your FPS counter says by multiplying by a constant
+  - Multiplier: Specifies the number to multiply the fps value with
 - Hurt Camera Multiplier: Changes how much the camera shakes when taking damage
   - Multiplier: The amount of camera shake that you want.
 Set to 0 if you want to remove camera shake
 - Metadata: Allows you to remove certain unwanted features from Lunar Client
   - Remove Blog Posts: Removes advertisements of Lunar on the home screen of the client
-  - Remove Client Settings: Similar as Remove Mod Settings, except more general.
+  - Remove Forced Client Settings: Similar as Remove Mod Settings, except more general.
 Usually has no effect (but it might in the future)
-  - Remove Mod Settings: Prevents Lunar Client from forcing mod settings
+  - Remove Forced Mod Settings: Prevents Lunar Client from forcing mod settings
   - Remove Pinned Servers: Removes the advertised servers on the Multiplayer screen
-  - Remove Server Integration: Prevents Lunar from setting mod settings based on the server you are on (for example, this removes the Freelook ban)
+  - Remove Mod Bans (Freelook): Prevents Lunar from setting mod settings based on the server you are on (for example, this removes the Freelook ban)
 - No Mouse Polling Popup: Removes the annoying popup about your mouse polling rate

 - Overlays: Allows you to use so-called "Lunar Client overlays"